Almeda (song)

 "Almeda" is a song by American singer Solange.
 It is the ninth track from her fourth studio album, When I Get Home.
-It features an appearance by American rapper Playboi Carti.
+The song was released on March 1, 2019, and features a guest appearance by American rapper and singer Playboi Carti.
 The song's title is a reference to Almeda, an area of Knowles' home-town of Houston, Texas.
-The song was written by Solange Knowles, The-Dream and Playboi Carti and produced by Knowles, Pharrell Williams, and John Carroll Kirby.
+The song was written by Solange Knowles, The-Dream (who provides additional vocals) and Playboi Carti and produced by Knowles, Pharrell Williams, and John Carroll Kirby.
 The song also serves as the vocal debut for record producer Metro Boomin, who provides additional vocals.

 Composition and lyrics

 The song's composition utilizes chopped and screwed, a technique of remixing hip hop music which developed in the Houston hip hop scene in the early 1990s.

 The song's lyrics reference Houston culture and take pride in the "unwavering" nature of African-American culture.
 The song's opening lyrics "Pour more drank, drank/Sip, sip, sip, sip, sip" reference the recreational drug purple drank, a mixture that became popular in the hip hop community in the Southern United States in the 1990s, originating in Houston.
 The song also references Black culture "Black skin, black braids, black waves, black days, black baes, black things."
 The song also references the unisex cologne water Florida Water "Black faith still can't be washed away/Not even in that Florida water."
 Knowles previously mentioned using Florida Water to wash her hands in a piece she wrote for Dazed in April 2018.
 She also carried a bottle of the cologne water with her on the red carpet of the Met Gala in May 2018.